Paranormal Papers

 Unsurprisingly, the men were in a rush to leave the area in case they came under further attack, so they left the body behind.
 What happened to the body is unknown.

-The unfortunate family lived in fear of the creature and it even made off with some of their livestock.
+The unfortunate family lived in fear of the creature, and it even made off with some of their livestock.
 These events inspired the 1973 film The Legend of Boggy Creek.

-There was a spate of sightings in 1974 in the Miami–Dade suburbs, and various other reports of the Skunk Ape date back to the 1960s.
+There was a spate of sightings in 1974 in the Miami–Dade suburbs and various other reports of the Skunk Ape date back to the 1960s.

 The Myakka Skunk Ape came to the media’s attention in 2000 when a number of photos surfaced of a large creature lurking in some bushes, prompting some experts to proclaim that it was a Skunk Ape.

-The story behind the photos involves a woman whose apples were being stolen.
+The story behind the photos involves a woman whose apples kept being stolen.
 She had seen a strange animal near her house for a few nights, eventually managing to take a few snaps of the beast and sending them, anonymously, to the local sheriff’s office.

 More recently, in 2013, Mike Falconer and his son took some video footage of what may be a Skunk Ape in Myakka River State Park in Sarasota County.